 You may not see the typed data that Tera Term transmits between the app to the device.
-If you want to see the correspondence between the program and external system, then you can enable ‘Local echo’ by going to ‘Setup’ and then pressing ‘Terminal’.
-There are additional important features that you can change in the ‘Terminal setup’ UI, such as terminal size, new-line, terminal ID, etc.
+If you want to see the correspondence between the program and the external system, then you can enable ‘Local echo’ by going to ‘Setup’ and then pressing ‘Terminal’.
+There are additional important features that you can change in the ‘Terminal setup’ UI, such as terminal size, new-line, terminal ID, and more.

 Communication is managed in the main window with the black screen.
 The letters are colored white.
 You can clear the written content by choosing either the ‘Clear buffer’ or ‘Clear screen’ options from within the ‘Edit’ tab.
 The ‘Clear screen’ command will delete the text from the console.
 If you want to erase the preserved data history, then you can tap ‘Clear buffer’.